sindresorhus/atom-editorconfig/readme.md

 We're sorry to hear you have trouble using atom-editorconfig!
 However, please bear in mind some caveats:

-- **Why isn't editorconfig applying the indentation character to my files?** Editorconfig is not intended to do so, it will apply the indentation char only to *new* indentations.
+- **Why isn't EditorConfig applying the indentation character to my files?** EditorConfig is not intended to do so; it will apply the indentation char only to *new* indentations.
 However, you may try to fix indentation issues with the `EditorConfig: Fix File` command.
-- **Why is the `indent_style` completely not working?** Your Atom's config setting "Tab Type" might be set to either `soft` or `hard`, this unfortunately prevents editorconfig from influencing the indentation style.
+- **Why is `indent_style` not working?** Your Atom's config setting "Tab Type" might be set to either `soft` or `hard`, this unfortunately prevents EditorConfig from influencing the indentation style.
 Set Atom's "Tab Type" to `auto` to fix that.
-- **Why is the feature _X_ not working?** Sometimes other packages (e.g. the "whitespace" package) override the editorconfig settings.
-In these cases, we try to alert you about confirmed interferences from other packages and suggest that you try disabling the package.
+- **Why is _feature X_ not working?** Some other packages (e.g. the "whitespace" package) override the EditorConfig settings.
+In these cases, we try to alert you about confirmed interferences and suggest that you try disabling the other package.
 If you face any unknown issues, please [let us know](https://github.com/sindresorhus/atom-editorconfig/issues/new).

-> :bulb: You can check how editorconfig affects your current file by invoking the `EditorConfig: Show State` command.
+> :bulb: You can check how EditorConfig affects your current file by invoking the `EditorConfig: Show State` command.
 If EditorConfig detects any issues which may prevent it from working properly a  :mouse: will be shown in the status bar, clicking on it also opens the state notification.

 ## Help us get better